equinor/resfo/README.md

 of the array, then a 4 character keyword describing the data type of elements in the array.
 Each file consists of a sequence of such arrays.

-ecl-data-io does not interpret the output, but simply generate the list of
+ecl-data-io does not interpret the output, but simply give you the arrays:
-arrays:

 ```
 import ecl_data_io as eclio